 Video Gaming M&A Deals Are Accelerating

-In just the last six months, there have been a number of blockbuster deals from tech conglomerates and top-tier publishers.
+In 2021, there were a number of blockbuster deals from tech conglomerates and top-tier publishers.
 The specific capabilities and limitations of the company within the context of the broader gaming marketplace appear to be guiding M&A decisions.
 Using the following table of selected deals, we can highlight the impact of these deals.

 Selected Gaming Industry Acquisitions 2020-2021